 If they have not already had the discussion, adult children may also wish to inquire about how their aging parents envision old age.
 Do they plan to remain in their own home as long as possible, otherwise known as "age in place"?
 Do they hope to care for each other as health care/medical needs arise?
 Do they expect to one day move in with one of their kids, and, if so, are any of their kids in a position to provide at-home care?

 Importantly, siblings should also ask whether their aging loved ones have assets sufficient to cover their projected medical costs, which are often underestimated.
-Fidelity Investments projects a 65-year-old couple retiring this year with traditional Medicare insurance coverage will need an estimated $275,000 to cover health care costs in retirement, plus an additional $130,000 for any long term care expenses they may incur.1
+Fidelity Investments projects a 65-year-old couple retiring in 2022 with traditional Medicare insurance coverage will need an estimated $315,000 to cover out-of-pocket health care costs in retirement, not including any costs for long term care, which can easily exceed six figures.1

 If your parents or grandparents are unwilling to disclose details about their estate plan, fear not.
 There may still be a way to open the door to a meaningful discussion about their finances.

 Regardless of their desire for privacy, said Brocke, many seniors welcome the invitation to discuss their legacy, including philanthropic goals, work ethic, and values — especially with those to whom they may bequeath their estate.
-And the Thanksgiving holiday, with its emphasis on gratitude and family, may be the ideal time.
+And the holiday season, with its emphasis on gratitude and family, may be the ideal time to bring it up.

 “That’s what it’s all about,” said Brocke.